yuvadm/amenthes/README.md

 ## Prerequisites

+### Development

 An existing `x86_64` [Arch Linux](https://www.archlinux.org/) system with `archiso` or `archiso-git` installed.
 This is currently a hard requirement due to the nature of the `mkarchiso` script.
 Support for other Linuces and OSs is planned for future releases.

+### Target

+Generated ISO currently supports `x86_64` targets only, with `i686` (32-bit) support planned for future releases.
+The desktop environment will run on most Intel, AMD/ATI and Nvidia video adapters.

 ## Build